kdadler/slate/source/includes/_baskets.md

 Path | Methods | Description
 ---- | ------- | -----------
-/cancel | POST | Cancels a basket.
-Marks the basket as non-current.
-/accept | POST | Confirms a basket, requesting the creation of sales order(s)
+cancel | PUT | Cancels a basket.
+Marks the basket as non-current. submit | PUT | Submits a basket to the salesperson